bravoserver/bravo/docs/differences.rst

 Minecarts
 =========

-Bravo unlike the Notchian server, permits minecraft tracks to be placed on glass.
+Bravo permits minecart tracks to be placed on glass.